Hearing and Balance

 Initially, treatment is medical and a wide variety of medications may be used.
 Occasionally, vertigo exercises are helpful.
 When vertigo cannot be controlled with medication or exercises, surgery is sometimes indicated.

 Endolymphatic hydrops is a term which describes increased fluid pressure in the inner ear.
 In this respect it is similar but not related to glaucoma of the eye fluids.
-A special clinical form of endolymphatic hydrops is called Meniere’s disease, described elsewhere in this book.
+A special clinical form of endolymphatic hydrops is called Meniere’s disease.
 All patients with Meniere’s disease have endolymphatic hydrops, but not all patients with hydrops have Meniere’s disease.

 There may be many causes of endolymphatic hydrops.
 It occurs widely in people of European decent and rarely in oriental or black people.
 It may be caused or aggravated by excessive salt intake or certain mediations.
 The symptoms are highly variable.
 The patient may have one symptom or a combination.
 Often there is a combination of hearing changes, disequilibrium, motion intolerance, or short dizzy episodes.
 There may be tinnitus and/or a pressure feeling in the head or ears.
 The patient does not have the well defined attacks of Meniere’s disease (fluctuating hearing loss, tinnitus and episodes of spinning lasting minutes to hours).
 Often the division between the two diagnoses may be blurred and difficult to separate, even for the patient.
 Endolymphatic hydrops may progress to Meniere’s disease in some patients.